WrinkleRelease/Composing-In-Markdown/README.md

 ### | 1.2.
 Installing Fonts

-I have included `Courier Prime` and `iA Writer Duo` for you to install.
-To do so, simply open their folders, hit `CTRL-A` to select them all, right click and select `Install` from the options given.
+[This link] will give you the pandoc templates and fonts you need.
+Included are `Courier Prime` and `iA Writer Duo`.
+Install them both.
+We'll get to the pandoc template files a little later.

 <br/>